khulnasoft-lab/design.khulnasoft.com/contents/usability/ui-friction.md

 Friction in the user interface is often regarded as something to avoid or resolve.
 However, it can be useful when preventing a user from completing a destructive action when the consequences may be unknown.

-Additional steps can be introduced in such cases to:
+In cases where we are prioritizing error prevention, we can take steps to:

 * Assist users from accidentally clicking a destructive action.
 * Help users to understand what happens after they confirm their destructive action.